 Have you ever seen a development site lie seemingly unchanged for weeks while workers swarm all over it?
 No building seems to be taking place, you think, and yet everyone onsite looks busier than ever.

 What’s going on?
 Well, more often than not, you’ll find that you’re watching the set-out survey take place.
-Setting out a site occurs once the architects have finalised their plans, and all previous survey topographic survey has been collected.
+Setting out a site occurs once the architects have finalised their plans, and data from a topographic survey has been collected.

 What is setting out?